stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Running the assembly code examples

 I include a number of examples of 6502 assembly to demonstrate various algorithms and patterns.
 Most of them can be run as-is in a 6502 emulator.
 The easiest option is to use [this browser-based 6502 emulator](http://biged.github.io/6502js/).
-Note that it has limitations, such as not supporting binary literals and declaring constants.
-To use it:
+Note that it has limitations, such as not supporting binary literals and constants.

+To use the emulator:

 1. Copy and paste or manually enter the assembly code into the large text area.
 2. Click the Assemble button.
 You can check for any assembler errors in the message box at the bottom of the page.